kenly-ldk/gcp-iot-demo/connectivity/README.md

-# Tutorial: Cloud IoT Core - Connectivity
+# Tutorial #1: Cloud IoT Core - Connectivity

-This tutoria; is inspired and adapted from this [article](https://cloud.google.com/community/tutorials/cloud-iot-gateways-rpi) - which is part of [Google Cloud Community Tutorial](https://cloud.google.com/community/tutorials/)
+This tutorial is inspired and adapted from this [article](https://cloud.google.com/community/tutorials/cloud-iot-gateways-rpi) - which is part of [Google Cloud Community Tutorial](https://cloud.google.com/community/tutorials/)

 This tutorial shows you how to set up and use gateways on Cloud IoT Core.
 From the [documentation](https://cloud.google.com/iot/docs/how-tos/gateways), “a gateway is a device that connects less capable devices to Cloud IoT Core and performs several tasks on the device's behalf, such as communication, authentication, storage, and processing."